Top 20 Most Popular Foods in Lesotho

 It towers at 3,482 meters above sea level with the lowest point at 1,301 meters and about 80 percent of the entire country at 1,800+ meters making Lesotho the only country in the world that lies entirely 1,000 meters above sea level, and hence the nickname “The Kingdom in The Sky.”

-Most Basotho are involved in subsistence agriculture, with the most common crops being maize (corn), sorghum, wheat, beans, and peas.
-They also rear cattle, sheep, goats, and chickens.
-Lately, the youth are also involved in local commercial farming, planting a variety of vegetables such as tomatoes, bell peppers, leafy greens, and others.
-These products, therefore, influence a majority of the Lesotho dishes.
+Most Basotho people are farmers, growing crops like maize, sorghum, wheat, beans, and peas.
+They also raise cattle, sheep, goats, and chickens.
+The younger generation is now involved in local commercial farming, growing vegetables like tomatoes, bell peppers, and leafy greens.
+These fresh products greatly influence many of the dishes in Lesotho.

 In the highlands, people tend to cook the more traditional Basotho foods, while in the lowlands families cook some of the traditional foods with a few variations of the original recipes.
 They also prepare dishes influenced by Western cuisine and some Asian cuisine.
 In the lowlands, you will also find an influx of fast-food restaurants.